gatling/gatling/src/docs/content/tutorials/installation/index.md

 ### Scala Version

-Gatling 3.5 requires Scala 2.13.
-Gatling 3.0 to 3.4 requires Scala 2.12.
+Since 3.0, Gatling requires Scala 2.12.

-### Gatling Version

-Make sure to use the latest version as documented on [our website](https://gatling.io/open-source/).

-In particular, don't use milestones (M versions) you could find on maven central, those are not documented and released only for internal use or [FrontLine](https://gatling.io/gatling-frontline/) customers.
+Gatling is not compatible with Scala 2.11 nor Scala 2.13.

 ## Using the Bundle